Zuhaismail/Hospital-Admissions-EDA-Project/README.md

 ---

-## ❓ Exploratory Questions Answered
+## ❓ Exploratory Data Analysis Questions

 1. What is the total number of admissions?
 2. What is the distribution of gender among admitted patients?